It is imperative that that I acknowledge the involvement of two organizations without whom this project could not have been successful.

 Early on in my quest, I was aided and guided by Sue Kreutzer of the USS HOUSTON Association to whom I am eternally grateful.

 Roger Mansell dedicated a substantial portion of his life to examining and archiving the Japanese records of the SEA POWs.
 Those records help greatly in ‘placing’ individual POWs at exact places.
 One issue with these records as the Japanese kept them, is that they are often undated.
 So while a POW name appears on a roster as being at Changi Prison, we don’t always know if that was before his TBR time or after when many of the POWs were retro-graded back to Singapore.
+A number of his rosters are attributed to a camp (in Thailand) named Hunbo (or Humbu) but I cannot find that name anywhere else.

 Another late arrival but major contributor has been Thansawath Saranyathadawong.
 He has provided a large number of articles written in Thai which I have incorporated (with his permission) to further tell pertinent parts of the TBR story.
+Included in the Thai-Burma Railway Explorers Group is Acharn Theerawat Pakdee who provided information and artifacts.

 The existence of this website is due to the software skills of my long-time friend Khwanchai Sirmsri.